aSt0m/PythonCursoCisco2/README.md

-#Curso Skill for all by Cisco
+#Curso Python Skill for all by Cisco
 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](https://myoctocat.com/assets/images/base-octocat.svg)